Network address translation

 For more information about configuring NAT, see Network Address Translation.

-To configure NAT for a site using SD-WAN orchestrator, navigate to Configuration > NAT.
+To configure NAT for a site using SD-WAN orchestrator, from site level, navigate to Configuration > Advanced Settings> select NAT tab.

 You can configure the following types of NAT: